Fact-checked

 Treatment of chronic hepatitis

-The goal of the treatment is to treat complications (eg, ascites, encephalopathy) and the underlying cause.
-Drugs that caused hepatitis should be abolished.
-Major diseases, such as Wilson's disease, are treatable.
-With chronic viral hepatitis B, contact prevention may be useful; Glucocorticoids and immunosuppressive drugs should be avoided, as they enhance the replication of viruses.
-Preventive measures for contacts in HCV infection are not required.
+The goal of treatment is to treat complications (eg, ascites, encephalopathy) and the underlying cause.
+Drugs that may be causing the hepatitis should be discontinued.
+Underlying diseases such as Wilson's disease should be treated.
+In chronic viral hepatitis B, contact prophylaxis may be helpful; glucocorticoids and immunosuppressive drugs should be avoided because they enhance viral replication.
+Contact prophylaxis is not required for HCV infection.

 Treatment of autoimmune hepatitis

-Glucocorticoids, in combination with azathioprine or without, increase the life expectancy of patients with autoimmune hepatitis.
-Prednisolone is usually given at a dose of 30-40 mg orally once a day, then the dose drops to the lowest, which maintains aminotransferases at normal or near normal levels.
-Some investigators prescribe in parallel azathioprine at 1-1.5 mg / kg orally 1 time in the fuzz; others add azathioprine only if a low dose of prednisolone does not support suppression.
-Most patients need long-term low-dose therapy.
-Liver transplantation is indicated only in the final stage of the disease.
+Glucocorticoids, with or without azathioprine, prolong survival in patients with autoimmune hepatitis.
+Prednisolone is usually given at a dose of 30–40 mg orally once daily, then tapered to the lowest dose that maintains aminotransferases at normal or near-normal levels.
+Some investigators coadminister azathioprine at 1–1.5 mg/kg orally once daily; others add azathioprine only if low-dose prednisolone does not maintain suppression.
+Most patients require long-term low-dose therapy.
+Liver transplantation is indicated only in the final stages of the disease.

 Treatment of chronic hepatitis B

-Treatment is indicated in HBeAg-positive patients with elevated levels of aminotransferases.
-Therapy is aimed at eliminating HBV DNA and converting the patient from HBeAg to anti-HBe; the disappearance of HBsAg from serum is observed in approximately 10% of patients.
-For treatment, use interferon (IFN, usually IFN-a 2b) or lamivudine.
+Treatment is indicated in HBeAg-positive patients with elevated aminotransferase levels.
+Therapy is aimed at eliminating HBV DNA and converting the patient from HBeAg to anti-HBe; loss of serum HBsAg occurs in approximately 10% of patients.
+Interferon (IFN, usually IFN-a 2b) or lamivudine are used for treatment.

-Interferon is administered subcutaneously at a dose of 5 million IU daily or 10 million IU subcutaneously 3 times a week for 4 months.
-In approximately 40% of patients, this regimen eliminates HBV DNA and causes seroconversion to anti-HBe; a harbinger of a positive effect is usually a temporary increase in the levels of aminotransferases.
-Interferon is used in the form of injections and is often poorly tolerated.
-The first 1-2 doses cause flu-like syndrome.
-Later, interferon can cause fatigue, malaise, depression, bone marrow suppression and, in rare cases, bacterial infections or autoimmune disorders.
-In patients with progressive cirrhosis of the liver, interferon can accelerate the development of liver failure, therefore, CP is a contraindication to its use.
-Other contraindications include renal failure, immunosuppression, organ transplantation, cytopenia, and substance abuse.
-Patients with HBV infection and concomitant hepatitis D virus infection usually do not respond well to therapy.
-Unlike chronic hepatitis C, with chronic hepatitis B, the use of pegylated interferon has not been sufficiently studied, but the first reports seem promising.
+Interferon is administered subcutaneously at a dose of 5 million IU daily or 10 million IU subcutaneously three times a week for 4 months.
+In approximately 40% of patients, this regimen eliminates HBV DNA and induces seroconversion to anti-HBe; a positive effect is usually heralded by a transient increase in aminotransferase levels.
+Interferon is given by injection and is often poorly tolerated.
+The first 1-2 doses cause a flu-like syndrome.
+Later, interferon may cause fatigue, malaise, depression, bone marrow suppression, and, rarely, bacterial infections or autoimmune disorders.
+In patients with advanced cirrhosis, interferon may accelerate the development of liver failure, so cirrhosis is a contraindication to its use.
+Other contraindications include renal failure, immunosuppression, organ transplantation, cytopenias, and substance abuse.
+Patients with HBV infection and co-infection with hepatitis D virus are usually poorly responsive to therapy.
+Unlike chronic hepatitis C, the use of pegylated interferon in chronic hepatitis B has not been well studied, but early reports appear encouraging.

-As an alternative, lamivudine is administered per 100 mg orally once a day.
-Although lamivudine, unlike interferon, has a few undesirable effects, but at the same time requires long-term therapy, often for many years.
-Lamivudine reduces the level of HBV DNA and aminotransferase levels in almost all patients, but after discontinuation of the drug, relapse occurs before seroconversion with HBeAg to anti-HBeg.
-Seroconversion occurs in approximately 15-20% of patients after one year of treatment, which increases to approximately 40% after 3 years.
-The development of resistance to the drug is a frequent phenomenon in long-term treatment.
-Unlike interferon, lamivudine can be given to patients with progressive cirrhosis of the liver with HBV infection, since it does not provoke the development of hepatic insufficiency.
-The combination of interferon and lamivudine is no more successful than therapy with only one drug.
+Alternatively, lamivudine 100 mg orally once daily is given.
+Although lamivudine, unlike interferon, has few side effects, it also requires long-term therapy, often for many years.
+Lamivudine reduces HBV DNA and aminotransferase levels in almost all patients, but relapse occurs after stopping the drug before seroconversion from HBeAg to anti-HBeg.
+Seroconversion occurs in approximately 15-20% of patients after one year of treatment, increasing to approximately 40% after 3 years.
+The development of resistance to the drug is common with long-term treatment.
+Unlike interferon, lamivudine can be given to patients with advanced cirrhosis due to HBV infection, as it does not provoke the development of liver failure.
+The combination of interferon and lamivudine does not appear to be more successful than therapy with either drug alone.

-Adefovir (taken orally) is likely to become the standard drug for the treatment of chronic hepatitis B, but further research is needed.
-It is generally a safe drug, resistance rarely develops.
+Adefovir (taken orally) is likely to become the standard drug for treating chronic hepatitis B, but more research is needed.
+It is generally safe, and resistance rarely develops.

-Liver transplantation should be considered only in the final stage of liver disease caused by HBV, but the infection aggressively attacks the transplant and the prognosis is less favorable than with liver transplantation performed on other indications.
-Long-term therapy with lamivudine after transplantation improves the outcome.
+Liver transplantation should be considered only in the final stages of HBV-induced liver disease, but the infection attacks the graft aggressively and the prognosis is less favorable than with liver transplantation performed for other indications.
+Long-term lamivudine therapy after transplantation improves outcome.

 Treatment of chronic hepatitis C

-In chronic hepatitis C, treatment is indicated if the levels of aminotransferases are increased, and the results of the biopsy demonstrate an active inflammatory process with the development of fibrosis.
-Therapy is aimed at elimination of HCV RNA (stable response), which is accompanied by a constant normalization of the level of aminotransferases and termination of the histological progression of the process.
+In chronic hepatitis C, treatment is indicated if aminotransferase levels are elevated and biopsy results demonstrate an active inflammatory process with the development of fibrosis.
+Therapy is aimed at eliminating HCV RNA (sustained response), which is accompanied by constant normalization of aminotransferase levels and cessation of histological progression of the process.

-The combined treatment with pegylated interferon-plus ribavirin gives the best results.
-The administration of pegylated interferon-2b at a dose of 1.5 μg / kg subcutaneously once a week and pegylated interferon-2a at a dose of 180 μg subcutaneously once a week gives comparable results.
-Ribavirin is usually given at a dose of 500-600 mg orally 2 times a day, although 400 mg twice a day may be sufficient for genotypes of viruses 2 and 3.
+Combination therapy with pegylated interferon plus ribavirin gives better results.
+Pegylated interferon-2b at a dose of 1.5 mcg/kg subcutaneously once a week and pegylated interferon-2a at a dose of 180 mcg subcutaneously once a week give comparable results.
+Ribavirin is usually given at a dose of 500-600 mg orally twice a day, although a dose of 400 mg twice a day may be sufficient for genotypes 2 and 3 of the virus.

-The genotype of HCV and the viral load are determined before the start of treatment, since the treatment regimen depends on this.
-Genotype 1 occurs most often and is relatively resistant to therapy.
-Combination therapy is prescribed for 1 year; a stable response is observed in approximately 45-50% of patients.
-The results are more favorable in patients at an early stage of the disease and less favorable with already developed cirrhosis of the liver.
-HCV viral load should be determined after 3 months; if the level of RNA does not decrease by this time, at least 2 log in comparison with the initial one, the treatment stops.
+HCV genotype and viral load are determined before treatment, as they influence the treatment regimen.
+Genotype 1 is the most common and relatively resistant to therapy.
+Combination therapy is given for 1 year; sustained response is observed in approximately 45-50% of patients.
+Outcomes are more favorable in patients with early disease and less favorable in those with advanced cirrhosis.
+HCV viral load should be determined after 3 months; if RNA levels have not decreased by at least 2 logs compared with baseline, treatment is stopped.

 Less common genotypes 2 and 3 are easier to treat.
-Combination therapy is required only for 6 months and causes a full sustained response in approximately 75% of patients.
-Longer treatment does not improve results.
+Combination therapy is required for only 6 months and produces a complete, sustained response in approximately 75% of patients.
+Longer treatment does not improve outcomes.

-When using pegylated interferon, the same undesirable effects occur, as with the use of standard interferon, but they can be somewhat less severe.
-In some patients with severe adverse events, treatment should be discontinued.
-The drug should be administered with caution and should not be prescribed to patients with drug dependence or major psychiatric disorders.
-Ribavirin is usually well tolerated, but often causes hemolytic anemia; The dosage should be reduced if hemoglobin is reduced to less than 10 g / dl.
-Ribavirin is a teratogenic drug for both men and women; During the entire treatment period and 6 months after completion of the treatment, patients should apply reliable contraceptive measures.
-Patients with intolerance to ribavirin should be given pegylated interferon, but interferon monotherapy is not as effective as combined treatment.
-Monotherapy with ribavirin has no effect.
+With pegylated interferon, adverse effects are similar to those with standard interferon, but they may be somewhat less severe.
+In some patients with severe adverse effects, treatment should be discontinued.
+The drug should be used with caution and should not be used in patients with drug dependence or major psychiatric disorders.
+Ribavirin is generally well tolerated but frequently causes hemolytic anemia; the dosage should be reduced if hemoglobin falls to less than 10 g/dL.
+Ribavirin is teratogenic in both men and women; patients should use effective contraception during treatment and for 6 months after completion of treatment.
+Patients intolerant to ribavirin should be given pegylated interferon, but interferon monotherapy is not as effective as combination therapy.
+Ribavirin monotherapy has no effect.

-In most transplant centers for adult patients, the most frequent indication for liver transplantation is progressive liver cirrhosis as a result of HCV infection.
-Although HCV infection recurs in both grafts, the course of the infection is usually prolonged and long-term survival is relatively high.
+In most transplant centers, the most common indication for liver transplantation in adult patients is progressive cirrhosis due to HCV infection.
+Although HCV infection recurs in the graft, the course of the infection is usually protracted and long-term survival is relatively high.

 Prognosis of chronic hepatitis

-The forecast is very variable.
-Chronic hepatitis caused by drugs is often resolved completely after drug withdrawal.
-Without treatment, cases caused by HBV infection can be resolved (rarely), progress rapidly or slowly over a decade with transformation into cirrhosis of the liver.
-The resolution of the process often begins with transient weighting of the disease and leads to seroconversion of HBeAg to anti-HBe.
-With concomitant HDV infection, the most severe form of chronic hepatitis B appears; without treatment, cirrhosis develops in 70% of patients.
-Untreated chronic hepatitis C leads to the development of liver cirrhosis in 20-30% of patients, although this process can last for decades.
-Chronic autoimmune hepatitis usually gives in to therapy, but sometimes leads to progressive fibrosis and often to cirrhosis of the liver.
+Prognosis is highly variable.
+Drug-induced chronic hepatitis often resolves completely after drug withdrawal.
+Untreated cases due to HBV infection may resolve (rarely), progress rapidly, or progress slowly over a decade to cirrhosis.
+Resolution often begins with a transient worsening of the disease and results in seroconversion of HBeAg to anti-HBe.
+Concomitant HDV infection results in the most severe form of chronic hepatitis B; without treatment, cirrhosis develops in 70% of patients.
+Untreated chronic hepatitis C progresses to cirrhosis in 20–30% of patients, although this process may take decades.
+Chronic autoimmune hepatitis is usually treatable but occasionally leads to progressive fibrosis and often cirrhosis.

-Chronic hepatitis B increases the risk of developing hepatocellular carcinoma; the risk also increases with chronic hepatitis C, but only in the case of cirrhosis.
+Chronic hepatitis B increases the risk of developing hepatocellular carcinoma; the risk also increases with chronic hepatitis C, but only if cirrhosis of the liver develops.